First discovered in 1989, the hepatitis C virus (HCV) is blood-borne form of viral hepatitis. The incubation period is 6-9 weeks.

 In many cases, chronic HCV can be cured with antiviral combination therapy.
 Previously this involved genotyping of the HCV virus for each individual, and complex medication regimens, often self-administered SC (subcutaneous) injections, under the supervision of a gastroenterologist.
 However, in recent years, new oral agents (DAA – direct acting antivirals) which are effective against all strains (and thus don’t require genotyping) have been developed, with a cure rate of >90%, and in some cases (e.g. in certain circumstances in Australia) can even be prescribed by a GP.
-It is likely that the NHS in the UK will adopt a similar model (some areas in the UK may already be doing this).
+It is likely that the NHS in the UK will adopt a similar model (some areas in the UK may already be doing this as of 2019).

 - Prevalence in the UK is about 0.02%.
 In Africa it is about 6%, and in Egypt is as high as 19%.

 - About 80% of those in the UK with haemophilia have hepatitis C – as a result of previously blood transfusion, received before hepatitis C was recognised or screened for.